Celebrating 200 Years of Cathodic Protection

 Zinc sacrificial anodes were installed to protect the iron armature from corrosion. - Sydney Harbour Bridge (Australia)

-Employing sacrificial anodes (commonly zinc or aluminium) on submerged steel parts to prevent corrosion. - The Channel Tunnel (Eurotunnel, UK/France)
+Employing sacrificial anodes (commonly zinc or aluminium) on submerged steel parts to prevent corrosion.

 These applications show just how essential this technology is in modern infrastructure.